jjvanzon/JJs-Reference-Architecture/layers.md

 The business layer executes validations that verify, that the data corresponds to all the rules.
 Also, the business layer executes side effects when altering data, for instance storing the date time modified or setting default values when you create an [entity](patterns.md#entity), or for instance automatically generating a name.
 The business layer is also responsible for calculations and many other things as represented in the diagram above.

-The business layer uses entities, but sometimes will call [repositories](patterns.md#repository) out of the data access layer, even though your first choice should be to just use the entities.
+The business layer uses entities, but sometimes will call [`Repositories`](patterns.md#repository) out of the data access layer, even though your first choice should be to just use the entities.
 The [presentation layer](#presentation-layer) uses the business layer for anything special that needs to be done.
 Often when something special is programmed in the [presentation layer](#presentation-layer), it actually belongs in the business layer instead.

 The business layer is platform independent and the code can be deployed anywhere.
 This does sometimes require specific API choices or using our own framework API's.
 These choices are inherently part of this architecture.
-But because most things are built on entities and repository interfaces, the business logic is very independent of everything else, which means that the magic of our software can be deployed anywhere.
+But because most things are built on entities and [`Repository interfaces`](patterns.md#repository-interfaces), the business logic is very independent of everything else, which means that the magic of our software can be deployed anywhere.

 `< TODO: Add 'Cloning' to big block in the diagram?
 It might stay too vague if you mention it there. >`